 Bad Creek Overlook

-From Long Shoals Park drive west on Highway 11 for almost 10 miles.
+From Long Shoals Park, drive west on Highway 11 for almost 10 miles.
 Turn right on SC-130 N and continue for 10.1 miles.
-Bad Creek is the site of the largest hydroelectric station operated by Duke Power and includes 7,500-acre Lake Jocassee, a 375-acre upper reservoir, an underground powerhouse and a one-mile-long tunnel bored through the mountain bedrock connecting the reservoirs and powerhouse.
+Bad Creek is the site of the largest hydroelectric station operated by Duke Power and includes the 7,500-acre Lake Jocassee, a 375-acre upper reservoir, an underground powerhouse, and a one-mile-long tunnel bored through the mountain bedrock connecting the reservoirs and powerhouse.

-The site is open to the public year-round, however, visitors must abide by the Bad Creek visitor regulations posted at the electronic gate at the entrance to the site, which is at the turn off SC-130 N onto Bad Creek Road.
+The site is open to the public year-round.
+However, visitors must abide by the Bad Creek visitor regulations posted at the electronic gate at the entrance to the site, which is at the turn off from SC-130 N onto Bad Creek Road.

-Proceed carefully on Bad Creek Road. for 3.6 miles until you come to the entrance to the parking lot for the Bad Creek Visitor Overlook.
-This overlook has more breathtaking views of the emerald Lake Jocassee, with a backdrop of the mountains of the Jocassee Gorges.
+Proceed carefully on Bad Creek Road for 3.6 miles until you come to the entrance to the parking lot for the Bad Creek Visitor Overlook.
+This overlook has more breathtaking views of Lake Jocassee with a backdrop of the mountains of the Jocassee Gorges.

 GPS Coordinates: 34.995363, -82.992124

 Note: Just to the north is the North Carolina border and Whitewater Falls, one of the tallest waterfalls in the east.
-We’ve chosen not to include it in this guide as the hike to the viewing platform is about 0.6 miles and involves stairs for the best view; this is also a fee area.
-However, it is close enough that it is definitely an option if interested.
-The waterfall can be viewed at the end of the paved 1/2 mile path without the stairs!
+We’ve chosen not to include it in this guide as the hike to the viewing platform is about 0.6 miles and involves stairs for the best view.
+It’s also a fee area.
+However, it’s close enough to be an option.
+The waterfall viewpoint is at the end of a paved 1/2 mile path without stairs!
 Read more about Whitewater Falls in our driving tour of stunning waterfalls!

 Wigington Overlook

-Once back on Whitewater Road drive south for 0.7 miles, then turn right and head west on Oscar Wigington Memorial Highway.
-This short connector route between SC-107 and SC-130 offers a fantastic bird’s-eye-view of Bad Creek Reservoir and the Carolina foothills from the Wigington Overlook, which is 1.4 miles from Whitewater Road.
+Once back on Whitewater Road, drive south for 0.7 miles, then turn right and head west on Oscar Wigington Memorial Highway.
+This short connector between SC-107 and SC-130 offers a fantastic bird’s-eye-view of Bad Creek Reservoir and the Carolina foothills from the Wigington Overlook, 1.4 miles from Whitewater Road.

 GPS Coordinates: 35.001087, -83.043677

-Sloan Bridge & Chattooga Pull-Offs and Picnic Areas
+Sloan Bridge and Chattooga Pull-Offs and Picnic Areas

 Sloan Bridge address: Sloans Bridge Access, Tamassee, SC (GPS Coordinates: 35.003620, -83.054143)